pulumi/docs/content/docs/intro/console/collaboration/auditing.md

 ## Viewing Audit Logs in the Console

 Audit logs are available to organizations with an Enterprise level subscription only.
-If you are an organization administrator, you can view your organization's audit logs, by selecting your organization from the organization drop down.
+If you are an organization admin, you can view your organization's audit logs, by selecting your organization from the organization drop down.
 Then select the **Settings** tab.
 On the left nav-bar you should see a tab called **Audit Logs**.
 Audit Logs allow you to view the most recent audit logs for your organization.